s0lst1ce/pigUI/README.md

 ## Quickstart

-To demonstrate the how the library works, a `demo.py` example program has been made.
+To demonstrate how the library works, a `demo.py` example program has been made.
 In this quick preview we'll explain the principles used in the demo.

 ### Setting up environment